-Highlight that PHCG is a tool that is useful for them to manage a distressed patient or one diagnosed with a common mental disorder through providing guidelines for brief psycho-education on how patients can help themselves with their condition (Stressed or distressed patient [p65], -] and alcohol and/or drug use page [p 102-103]), providing firstline treatment and identifying when it is necessary to refer for specialized mental health treatment.
+PHCG is a tool that is useful for them to manage a distressed patient or one diagnosed with a common mental disorder through providing guidelines for brief psycho-education on how patients can help themselves with their condition (Stressed or distressed patient [p65], and alcohol and/or drug use page [p 102-103]), providing first line treatment and identifying when it is necessary to refer for specialized mental health treatment.

-Discuss with the group the challenges of diagnosing a distressed patient with depression/anxiety/substance misuse (common mental disorders) refer PHCG manual page 98 up to 106.
+What are the challenges of diagnosing a distressed patient with depression/ anxiety/substance misuse (common mental disorders) refer PHCG manual page 98 up to 106.